I’m a new dad scared about pandemic-era daycare safety. There’s only one expert I wanted to call.

-When my wife and I told our next-door neighbor last year that we were expecting a baby, she immediately ran inside to lend us a copy of Emily Oster’s 2014 book Expecting Better.
+When my wife and I told our next-door neighbor last year that we were expecting a baby, she ran inside to lend us a copy of Emily Oster’s 2014 book Expecting Better.
 (Earlier this year, we deduced that she was pregnant with her second when she asked for the book back.)
 Oster, a Brown University economist, has become the pregnancy and early childhood guru for millennial parents.
 Expecting Better and her 2019 followup, Cribsheet, rethink the pregnancy-and-baby-literature genre by adding something that’s been lacking: empiricism.
 Oster separates the good studies from the bad and lays out the best evidence to answer such critical questions as whether it’s safe to eat sushi while pregnant.
 (Answer: probably!)

 Recently, our family, not to mention the country and the world, have found ourselves in another confusing situation where objective information and guidance are in short supply.
 And so, in her newsletter and a website she co-authors with Harvard medicine professor Galit Alter and a team of researchers called COVID-Explained, Oster decided to apply the same type of analysis to COVID-19 research as she did to pregnancy and parenthood.